Cameron County, Texas: Government and infrastructure

 U.S. Immigration and Customs Enforcement operates the Port Isabel Service Processing Center, located in an unincorporated area adjacent to the Port Isabel-Cameron County Airport, which is itself owned and operated by the county.
 The airport has four runways and offers fuel and other general aviation services.

 U.S. District Judge Andrew S. Hanen stated in 2013 that the corruption in the county judiciary and legal system was so pervasive that most people would not believe it "unless they heard it themselves."

 Politics

-Cameron County leans toward the Democratic Party in presidential elections.
-The last Republican to win the county was George W. Bush in 2004.
-Donald Trump's 2016 showing of 32.0% was the lowest received by a Republican candidate in the county since Alf Landon in 1936.
-However in 2020, Trump's performance of 43% was the best for a Republican in the county since 2004.
+Cameron County has historically leaned toward the Democratic Party in presidential elections, supporting the party in all but three between 1960 and 2020.
+Republican candidate George W. Bush carried the county in the 2004 election, but no Republican would do so again until Donald Trump won in 2024.
+Many voters supported Trump while voting for down-ballot Democratic politicians.
+Trump outperformed Ted Cruz in the area in the 2024 election.
+Trump's 2016 showing of 32.0% was the lowest received by a Republican candidate in the county since Alf Landon in 1936.
+Four years later, however, Trump's performance of 43% in 2020 was the best for a Republican in the county since 2004, while in 2024, Trump won the county with a majority of 52.51% as part of the continued Republican trend in the Rio Grande Valley.
+The New York Times stated that Elon Musk placed significant economic development in the county, opposed illegal immigration, and did considerable campaigning for Trump in Cameron County, so "Mr. Trump didn't have to campaign very hard in Cameron."

-As of 2006, officeholders tend to be Democrats.
-As of 2006, about 20,000 to 30,000 people in Cameron County vote in primary elections, and presidential elections have higher turnouts.
-Politiqueras, women hired to help elderly people vote, are crucial in South Texas elections.
+In the Texas House of Representatives, Cameron County is covered by districts 35, 37, and 38.